vcuse/elefante/Cobot_SetUp_and_Dev_Doc.md

 _Note to Self: determine if the CP34X driver will run on its own.
 Had to install both before I got it to work. - Haley_

-_Note to Self: got it running with no drivers when using C#?? - Haley_

 * Make sure the miniRobot firmware running on Basic (the base of the cobot) is up-to-date
     * Flash the newest release via myStudio
 * On the Basic (the computer at the base of the cobot), navigate to the "Transponder" screen.